sevora/gamebreaker/README.md

 ### Wordle
 Wordle is a word puzzle where a five-letter word must be guessed within six attempts according to clues which are the color of each letter.
 A green letter means that the letter is correct and in the right spot, a yellow means the letter is in the word but is on the wrong spot, and a gray means the letter isn't in the word.
 [The wordle solver is available here.](https://sevora.github.io/gamebreaker/wordle/)

+### Tic Tac Toe
+Tic-Tac-Toe is a 1v1 board-game in a 3x3 board where the condition to win is to have the player have their symbol be placed in the grid thrice such that it forms a straight line.
+This gamebreaker pits the player against "artificial intelligence" or to be more specific, the minimax algorithm where it can look moves ahead to steer the game towards its victory.
+[The tic-tac-toe AI is available here.](https://sevora.github.io/gamebreaker/tic-tac-toe/)

 ### Adding more later
 Other games will be added later.
 I only work with one game and game-breaker at a time.